Soccer Entering Or Re-Entering The Field Of Play Without Permission

 How do referees give players permission to enter the field in soccer?

-In case of a substitution or a player re-entering the field following an injury, the referee is expected to stop the play while the linemen raise their flag, holding it with both hands.
+In case of a substitution or a player re-entering the field following an injury, the referee is expected to stop the play while the linemen raise their flags, holding them with both hands.
 Only when the referee blows the whistle again can play be resumed.
-However, entering or re-entering the field without permission causes the referee not only to stop play, but also to sanction the player with a yellow card and assign a direct or indirect free kick.
+However, entering or re-entering the field without permission causes the referee to stop play, sanction the player with a yellow card, and award a free kick.